About

 Previously

-I've run my own consulting practice, led marketing systems overhauls, managed enterprise infrastructure for a national nonprofit, and served in the U.S. Army Reserve (Operation Enduring Freedom / Operation Iraqi Freedom).
+Seven years leading technical operations at a digital agency — infrastructure, architecture, Salesforce, AI integration, security, and operations.
+Before that: my own consulting practice, enterprise infrastructure for a national nonprofit, and the U.S. Army Reserve (Operation Enduring Freedom / Operation Iraqi Freedom).

 The thread through all of it: someone hands me a mess, I build a system, and it works.